 According to a survey by the Harvard Business Review, 94% of workers say they work more than 50 hours per week, and more than half said they work more than 65 hours per week, which learly makes it difficult to maintain a work-life balance.
 Work-life balance is the amount of time spent at work and the quantity of time spent engaged in non-work activities.
 Work-life balance requires being balanced both mentally and physically.
-It’s critical for increasing productivity.
+It’s also critical for increasing productivity.
 Emotionally and physically balanced employees can produce better results for the employer, and the team they work with.

 We’ve researched the most effective ways to achieve a better work-life balance and brought them here for you.
 Add these 6 Helpful Tips to your daily routine now and start finding that perfect balance you’ve been looking for.